We are thrilled to be designing a wide range of original, upcycled learning toys, games and activities for you! Get to know Tiny Toy Co.:

 WHERE DO YOU GET YOUR TINY TOYS?

-Our tiny toys are collected in donation bins across Toronto, Canada.
+Our tiny toys are collected in donation bins across the Greater Toronto area in Ontario, Canada.
 We have carefully selected convenient locations that reflect our values of respect for the environment, and learning through play.
 If your house floor is a tiny toy minefield, sweep up the pieces and drop them off to be upcycled into educational activity sets for little learners instead.

 WHAT ARE YOU ESPECIALLY LOOKING FOR?